 Current Laws are Inadequate and Lack Strict Enforcement

 Current law provides weak enforcement to ensure transparency and accountability regarding the use of public funds.
 The Fiscal Management & Accountability Act 2003 (FMAA), the Procurement Act 2003, and the Audit Act 2004 are the primary laws that delineate regulations and guidelines governing public finance.
 None of these laws include any practical enforcement mechanisms to ensure that public agencies fully comply with the regulations.
 Subsections 37 through 39 of Part IV of the Audit Act 2004, Offences, empower the AG to request prosecution for offences that impede the execution of audits.
 Subsection 85 of Section XIV of the FMAA, Offences, defines indictable offences and corresponding penalties for public officials.
-Further, the Procurement Act 2003 does not include any section that addresses the issue of enforcement.

 Financial waste, abuse, and systemic mismanagement of public funds and corresponding inefficiency drain public monies that could otherwise be used productively for investment in education, mother and child health, poverty reduction, and job creation.
 Further, such waste, abuse, and mismanagement have the corrosive effect of undermining the public’s trust and confidence in the government.
 Taxpayers’ vigilance and scrutiny of how public agencies use public funds are necessary to: